zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 | reliable (12–16) | 48 | 19 | 29 | 60.4%|

 Fluke rate is *flat* (~54–60%, statistically indistinguishable at n≈50), not concentrated in the rare-correct cases.
 But this surfaced something more important: *57% of *all* correct answers on these problems are reached by unsound reasoning even on problems the model solves 12–16 times out of 16.
 Reliability ≠ understanding.
 The model reliably reaches right answers via **stable wrong shortcuts**.
-The judge's own examples make it concrete (it was validated to flag logic errors while forgiving cosmetic mislabels; mean confidence 0.87 valid / 0.79 fluke):
+The judge's own examples make it concrete (mean confidence 0.87 valid / 0.79 fluke):

 - *"applies 180−inscribed instead of 2×inscribed, getting 120° only because 2×60 = 180−60 =
   120 by coincidence"*
 - *(on a 13/16-reliable problem)* *"claims angle1 = angle3 as opposite angles, but these
   are false… the answer is right by coincidence of flawed reasoning."*

+I also sampled 10 problems and manually read the reasoning rollouts myself and confirmed that judge's reliability.

 #### What the findings suggest
 The diagnosis reframes the goal from "tune RL harder" to "fix the training signal so it rewards reasoning, not just answers," plus harvest capability the model already has.
 The natural next step is either process-reward or quality-gated preference learning (DPO) to teach the model to use sound reasoning.
 I chose to do DPO as the next step because it has lower cost.